kenepa/banner/README.md

 ### Cache only

 The cache option provides a quick and easy way to get started.
-It's suitable for displaying occasional or temporary banners, as it's faster and doesn't require additional setup.
+It's suitable for displaying occasional or temporary banners, as it's faster to get started because doesn't require additional setup.
 However, banners stored in the cache will be lost if the cache is cleared.

 ### Database